nanoacademic/webdev-challenge/Readme.md

 - Create a main page view that displays the **first 54 elements** of the periodic table.
 Elements should show Atomic number, symbol, and name.
 - Fix the error in the API if it still exists.
 Adjust boron to have period 2 (so that it is on row 2).
 - Create a detail view that shows all information for that element.
-- Display the detail view on the same page or in a new page.
-Same page should display a new element on click.
+- Display the detail view on clicking an element.
+The detail view should be shown on the same page or in a new page.
 New pages should include a back button to the main periodic table.
 - Include a Readme with instructions to run your project.
 You may assume the reader has npm and/or python installed. (hint: include a package.json or requirements.txt)